 - keeping notes and reports from appointments

-- getting the different services involved in his treatment and care to communicate with each other – for example, making sure key staff members at school understand his medical condition and treatment regimes, or ensuring your child’s specialist is consulted if your child is admitted to the hospital emergency department.
+- getting the different services involved in his treatment and care to communicate with each other – for example, making sure key staff members at high school or further education understand his medical condition and treatment regimes, or ensuring your child’s specialist is consulted if your child is admitted to the hospital emergency department.

 Coordinating your child’s care